 SDN supports the widening of the scope of the Standards to include ECEC.

-However, not enough is known about the current state of the access and part5icipation of children with disabilities in ECEC, SDN recommends additional data is required to obtain a clearer picture of the current state in order to measure improvement in response to any changes to the Standards.
+However, as not enough is known about the current state of the access and participation of children with disabilities in ECEC, SDN recommends additional data is required to obtain a clearer picture of the current state in order to measure improvement in response to any changes to the Standards.

 Knowing a Providers obligations under the law is only one part of improving the access and participation of children with disabilities in ECEC.